 The Scenic Rim region encapsulates the head waters of four of the major river systems in South East Queensland: the Logan, Albert, Bremer and Coomera Rivers.

-The condition of Scenic Rim's principal river catchments has reviewed annually since 2001 through the Ecosystem Health Monitoring Program (EHMP) administered by Healthy Land and Water, of which Council is a partner.
+The condition of Scenic Rim's principal river catchments has been reviewed annually since 2001 through the Ecosystem Health Monitoring Program (EHMP) administered by Healthy Land and Water, of which Council is a partner.

 CLICK FOR REPORT CARD